 A successful wrongful death claim provides you and your family:

-- Acknowledgement that your loved one’s death should not have happened
+- Acknowledgment that your loved one’s death should not have happened

 - Compensation to protect you from financial harm due to the costs and losses associated with your loved one’s death